-The trek to Chomolhari is a sacred trek.
-In Bhutan, people look at the mountains as some sort of divine power.
+The trek to Chomolhari is a sacred Bhutan trek.
+While touring Bhutan you will notice that people look at the mountains as some sort of divine power.
 In Bhutanese, Chomolhari is pronounced Jumolhari and means the heavenly deity of animals.
 Believing that the deity could be upset and their yaks, sheep and other livestock might perish, the nomads in the region will not allow any climbing on their mountain.

-For trekking, spring and fall have the clearest weather, but if you are an alpine flower lover, consider the months of June to August.
+For trekking, spring and fall have the clearest weather, but if you are an alpine flower lover, consider touring Bhutan during the months of June to August.
 After mid-July, however, rain is more frequent, so there is a bit of a trade-off between flowers and showers.

 *NOTE: All trekking times in the itinerary are approximate and depend on each individual hiker, as well as weather.
 They are meant only as guides.

 Custom Dates and Prices Available • 800.670.6984 OR 775.832.5454

 Land Cost: Starting At $3999 per person*

 Arrive in Bhutan and drive Thimphu via farmhouse and iron Bridge.